125 Million (2018)*

 Trade Regulations & Customs Information

-Import Duty: All NAFTA-compliant products imported “definitively” into Mexico no longer need to pay the customs processing fee (CPF).
+Import Fees: All USMCA-eligible products imported “definitively” into Mexico continue to be exempt from the customs processing fee (CPF).
 Products temporarily imported for processing and re-export may be subject to the CPF since the imports are not considered “definitive.”
-The import duty, if applicable, is calculated on the U.S. plant value (F.O.B. price) of the product, plus the inland U.S. freight charges to the border and any other costs listed separately on the invoice and paid by the importer.
+The CFP, where applicable, is calculated on the U.S. plant value (ex-works price) of the product, plus the inland U.S. freight charges to the border and any other costs listed separately on the invoice and paid by the importer.
 These can include charges such as export packaging, inland freight cost, and insurance.

 Import Requirements and Documentation: The basic Mexican import document is the “pedimento de importación.”
 Mexico requires import and export documentation including a completed “pedimento,” or import/export form, for all commercial crossings.
 This document must be accompanied by a commercial invoice (in Spanish), a bill of lading, documents demonstrating guarantee of payment of additional duties for undervalued goods (see “Customs Valuation”) if applicable, and documents demonstrating compliance with Mexican product safety and performance regulations (see “Standards”), if applicable.
 The import documentation may be prepared and submitted by a licensed Mexican customs house broker or by an importer with sufficient experience in completing the documents.